porres/pd-cyclone/README.md

 Check the provided CHANGELOG.txt file for the details in all version changes.

-Future updates corresponding to added functionalities from Max 8 can be included in future versions of Cyclone.
-Cyclone 0.3 needs at least Pd 0.49, newer versions of Cyclone need newer Pd versions.
+Cyclone 0.5 is still not compatible to Max 8, but functionalities added in cyclone objects in Max 8 can be included in future versions of Cyclone.

 -------